SoyAisha/symptom-checker/README.md

 # Symptom Checker

 An AI-based symptom checker that provides preliminary health insights based on user-input symptoms.
-It uses a custom dataset derived from MedlinePlus and a Retrieval-Augmented Generation (RAG) pipeline
-built with LangChain, FAISS, HuggingFace embeddings, and Groq for fast, low-latency inference.
+It uses a custom dataset derived from MedlinePlus and an Augmented Generation (RAG) pipeline built with LangChain, FAISS, HuggingFace embeddings, and Groq for low-latency, high-speed inference.

 ## 🔧 Technologies Used
 - Python